trungnt11/trungnt11.github.io/_posts/2019-08-29-fast-ai-lesson-5-notes.md

 - _What is an affine function?_

   >An affine function is a linear function.
 I don’t know if we need much more detail than that.
 If you’re multiplying things together and adding them up, it’s an affine function.
 I’m not going to bother with the exact mathematical definition, partly because I’m a terrible mathematician and partly because it doesn’t matter.
 But if you just remember that you’re multiplying things together and then adding them up, that’s the most important thing.
 It’s linear.
 And therefore if you put an affine function on top of an affine function, that’s just another affine function.
 You haven’t won anything at all.
 That’s a total waste of time.
 So you need to sandwich it with any kind of non-linearity pretty much works - including replacing the negatives with zeros which we call ReLU.
 So if you do affine, ReLU, affine, ReLU, affine, ReLU, you have a deep neural network.

+- _Why am I sometimes getting negative loss when training? [[59:49](https://youtu.be/uQtTwhpv7Ew?t=3589)]_

+  > You shouldn't be.
+So you're doing something wrong.
+Particularly since people are uploading this, I guess other people have seen it too, so put it on the forum.
+We're going to be learning about cross entropy and negative log likelihood after the break today.
+They are loss functions that have very specific expectations about what your input looks like.
+And if your input doesn't look like that, then they're going to give very weird answers, so probably you press the wrong buttons.
+So don't do that.